General Charles H. Grosvenor Civil War Round Table

 Battles of Monocacy and Ft.
 Stevens.
 This will be a two-part presentation.
 First Carl J. Denbow will discuss the Battle of Monocacy, which was a Confederate victory but delayed the rebel advance on Washington enough to allow reinforcements to be put in place so that Confederates were repulsed at Ft.
 Stevens.
 Monocacy was an ironic battle in that while it was a defeat, it probably represented the best leadership of the war for General Lew Wallace.
 The second part of the meeting will be a discussion of Ft.
 Stevens lead by John Murray.
 Some have called this campaign by Jubal Early to threaten or take Washington as the last chance for victory by the Confederacy.

-MEETINGS ARE GENERALLY HELD ON THE FIRST MONDAY OF EACH MONTH AT THE ATHENS COUNTY LIBRARY BRANCH AT THE CORNER OF LINCOLN AND HOME STREETS IN THE CITY OF ATHENS.
-MEETINGS START AT 7:00 P.M.
-AND RUN FOR AN HOUR AND HALF.
 EXCEPTIONS TO THE FIRST MONDAY MEETING DATES OCCUR WHEN THAT FIRST MONDAY IS A HOLIDAY, OR SOMETIMES IN NOVEMBER IF THE FOLLOWING DAY IS AN ELECTION DAY BECAUSE THE LIBRARY IS A POLLING PLACE AND NEEDS THAT DAY TO PREPARE FOR THE ELECTION.